brunoborges/azure-docs/articles/virtual-machines/windows/classic/java-run-tomcat-app-server.md

 ---
-title: Run Java application server on a classic Azure VM
+title: Run Tomcat for Java web apps on a classic Azure VM
 description: This tutorial uses resources created with  the classic deployment model, and shows how to create a Windows Virtual machine and configure it to run Apache Tomcat application server.
 services: virtual-machines-windows
 documentationcenter: java